How to promote British values across your school

 2. How Ofsted will inspect this

-3. Review what you’re currently doing
+3. Review what you’re doing

 4. Make British values part of your culture, ethos and vision